-The focus here is on questions and being open to the experimentation process of how you might achieve something, and if it's feasible provide a track record for success.
+The focus here is on questions and being open to the experimentation process of how you might achieve something, and if it's feasible

 It will list the entire workflow of the experiment.
 This can include a detailed description, the hypothesis, important links for reference, and more.